 1) Actually understand what triggers your asthma

 You’ve probably already heard of many of the ways to prevent or reduce your asthma triggers.
 For example, change your sheets, replace your air filters, clean out mold, etc. Asthma sufferers get told this so often that many times it falls on deaf ears and the specifics start to get tuned out.
-So maybe you start changing your air filters every 2 months rather than every 3, but is that enough?
+So maybe you start changing your air filters every two months rather than every three, but is that enough?
 The first step is identifying what actually triggers your asthma so that you can attempt to avoid or limit exposure to these things.

 Some of the more common triggers for asthma include irritants and allergens.
 Irritants include:

 - Perfumes, colognes, scented lotions or soaps